RichardBraeuer/RichardBraeuer.github.io/_pages/about.md

 My research focus is on the drivers of firm innovation and its long term productivity effect.
 I use microeconometrics to study the firm’s innovation decision and general equilibrium models to understand its macroeconomic impact.
 My work was published in The Economic Journal, among others.

-I am honored to be part of the research project „Long Term Effects of Privatization in Eastern Germany“, founded through the Max-Planck Research Award 2019.
+I am honored to be part of the research project „Long Term Effects of Privatization in Eastern Germany“, founded through the Max-Planck Research Award 2019 to Ufuk Akcigit.

 Previously, I was part of the scientific staff of the Competitiveness Research Network (CompNet), which gathers detailed data on the European Economy using a distributed micro moments approach.